andrewjsledge/python-project/README.md

 python-project
 ==============

-A boilerplate project for creating virtualenv and virtualenvwrapper based projects.
+A boilerplate project for creating Python based projects.
+Requires virtualenv and virtualenvwrapper.

 Usage and Installation